bennettyardley/permissions-manager/README.md

 # permissions-manager
-A cool way to manage permission in Linux by assigning user temporary rights, when they need it.
-In a real world situation the database would be hosted with the server and the client would have to connect, but both are local.
+A cool way to manage permission in Linux by assigning users temporary rights, when they need it.
+In a real world situation the database would be hosted with the server and the client would have to connect, but both are local for this project.

 # client.py
 Allows a user to request permissions to a certain folder